CedricBardaine/Ad_Astra/AdAstra_API/README.md

-# What
+# Ad Astra's API

 This is the CRUD API of Ad-Astra. 🌟

-# Create init and fill at least a little the DB
+## Create init and fill at least a little the DB

 [script.sql](./createDB_createTables_fillTheTables_scipt.sql)